Kanazawa Sightseeing Tourist Attractions. 8 Royal Tourist Attractions You Must Visit at Least Once

 Exchange Zone: 9:00-22:00

-• Closed Mondays (closed the following weekday if Monday is a national holiday); closed for renovation from December 20, 2019 to February 3, 2020
+Mondays (closed on the following weekday if Monday is a national holiday); all museums are closed from May 2027 to March 2028 for major repairs.

 Touring the Ruins of Kaga's Hyakumangoku Castle